 Combine your love and compassion for animals by pursuing a fascinating career through our Veterinary Technology Program.
 Seize the opportunity to become a Veterinary Technician whose services are in high demand by veterinary practices, animal shelters, zoos and research institutions.

+Attention: Fall 2020 Clinical Phase Applicants Due to COVID19 the 40h of volunteer/work experience requirement for application to the clinical phase of the Veterinary Technology Program will be waived for the Fall 2020 application cycle.
 As the only fully accredited Veterinary Technology Program in New York City, LaGuardia Community College is committed to educational programs that combine classroom learning and work experience.
 This philosophy presents the ideal setting for the Veterinary Technology (Vet Tech) Program.
 Graduates of the Vet Tech Program receive an Associate's Degree in Applied Science (AAS).
 The Vet Tech program is accredited by the American Veterinary Medical Association.
 Graduates of the program are eligible to sit for the Veterinary Technician National Examination (VTNE) allowing them to receive their New York State license and to use the title of Licensed Veterinary Technician (LVT).
-LaGuardia Community College Veterinary Technology VTNE 3 Year Pass Rate Period: July 01 2016 - June 30 2019 Number of first-time candidates that have taken the VTNE: 91 Number of eligible first-time candidates: 91 Number of first-time candidates having passed the VTNE: 75 Three Year Pass Rate: 82.4% NEW!
-All clinical phase applicants must have completed a letter of experience and essay as described in the handbook by Dec 31 of their application semester.
-See page 11 of the handbook below for more information.
+LaGuardia Community College Veterinary Technology VTNE 3 Year Pass Rate Number of first-time candidates that have taken the VTNE: 92 VTNE 3-year pass rate (June 30 2017- July 01 2020): 87%

 The Veterinary Technology Handbook has been developed to familiarize students with materials pertaining to the program and the profession.
 Veterinary Technology students are responsible for knowing the material in this guide and seeking clarification as needed.